kbase/kb_sdk/README.md

 If you have a tool you would like to register with KBase that cannot meet these requirements, please <a href="http://kbase.us/contact-us">contact us</a> to discuss possible solutions.

-You can use the SDK to develop and locally test Apps with a regular KBase user account (and a Git repository).
-However in order to deploy your app into a narrative you will need to <a href="http://kbase.us/contact-us">contact us</a>  to be added to the developer list.
+In order to use the SDK to test and deploy Apps you will need developer credentials.
+Please
+<a href="http://kbase.us/contact-us">contact us</a> to be added to the developer list.

 ## <A NAME="steps"></A>Steps in Using SDK